wxwern/cs2103t-tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Starter Guide
 Welcome to Jobby's documentation!
 This quick start guide will give you an introduction of 80% of Jobby's functionalities that you will use on a daily basis.

-Through an example workflow of Jobby.
+This guide will be done in an example workflow that you will likely experience while using Jobby.

 > ### You will learn
 > - How to add contact into Jobby